axibase/atsd/changelogs/2016_05/README.md

 ### Issue 3701

 In this issue, we took a look at optimizing [partitioning queries](../../sql/README.md#partitioning), leveraging the fact that we can narrow the start and end date for a scan based on the last times in the Last
 Insert Table.
-Let's take the below query as an example.
+Consider the below query as an example.

 ```sql
 SELECT tags.city, tags.state, value